 - Exit – the portion that provides a protected path between the exit access and the discharge.
 Exits must be fully enclosed and made of fire-resistive construction (walls, doors, windows).
 Exits are either 1-hour or 2-hour rated, depending on the building specifics.

-Common path of egress travel
+The common path of egress travel

 Most occupancies have a maximum common path of egress travel distance of 75 feet.
 Some occupancies increase that distance to 100 feet if the building is sprinklered.
 Assembly and hazardous occupancies do differ from the norm, so be sure to check the code requirement.